Stephen D. Cox: Reception

 Publishers Weekly called his 2009 book The Big House: Image and Reality of the American Prison "detailed and vivid".
 In The Historian, Matthew J. Mancini said Cox provided "a jolt of nonpartisan realism" about the prison as a cultural institution, but faulted him for not including discussion of modern novels about prison life.
 The book was also reviewed in Choice and The Chronicle of Higher Education.

 His 2014 book American Christianity: The Continuing Revolution was described by Library Journal as a "fascinating, pleasurable read".
 In Church History, Barry Hankins called it "provocative" with "some highly insightful observations about the ironies of American Christianity".
 The book was also reviewed in Choice, Kirkus Reviews, and Touchstone.

 Background and personal life

-On his website, Cox indicates he is from rural Michigan.
+On his website, Cox wrote that he was from rural Michigan.
 He received his BA degree from the University of Michigan.